Little Key Press

 Vibe check

-—Oh, how I love an under repped character with complexity.
+—I love an under repped character with complexity.
 But do your homework, your research, and search your soul before you send me your story.
 I will never say yes to tokens or set dressings.

 —No high fantasy/medieval fantasy.